-Let E be the error function of the training algorithm.
+Let E be the objective function (error function) of the training algorithm, for instance the squared error.
 Then $E{tr}(t)$ is the average error per example over the training set, measured after epoch t. $E{va}(t)$ is the error on the validation set and is used to determine overfitting. $E{te}(t)$ is the error on the test set; it is not known to the training algorithm but characterizes the quality of the network resulting from training.